Jollerprutt/proxmox-node/README.md

 *  1x LAN-vpngate-local
 *  1x LAN-vpngate-world

-The network is configured to use VLANs in accordance to my network road map shown [here](https://github.com/ahuacate/network-roadmap).
+The network is configured to use VLANs in accordance to the network road map shown [here](https://github.com/ahuacate/network-roadmap).

-Where our hosts have multiple NICs we can use NIC bonding (also called NIC teaming or Link Aggregation, LAG) which is a technique for binding multiple NIC’s to a single network device.
+Where the hosts have multiple NICs you can use NIC bonding (also called NIC teaming or Link Aggregation, LAG) which is a technique for binding multiple NIC’s to a single network device.
 By doing link aggregation, two NICs can appear as one logical interface, resulting in double speed.
 This is a native Linux kernel feature that is supported by most smart L2/L3 switches with IEEE 802.3ad support.

-On the network switch appliance side we are going to use 802.3ad Dynamic link aggregation (802.3ad)(LACP) so your switch must be 802.3ad compliant.
+On the network switch appliance side you are going to use 802.3ad Dynamic link aggregation (802.3ad)(LACP) so your switch must be 802.3ad compliant.
 This creates aggregation groups of NICs which share the same speed and duplex settings as each other.
 A link aggregation group (LAG) combines a number of physical ports together to make a single high-bandwidth data path, so as to implement the traffic load sharing among the member ports in the group and to enhance the connection reliability.

 ### 3.01 Configure your Network Switch
 These instructions are based on a UniFi US-24 port switch.
 Just transpose the settings to UniFi US-48 or whatever brand of Layer 2 switch you use.
-As a matter of practice I make the last switch ports 21-24 (on a UniFi US-24 port switch) a LAG Bond or Link Aggregation specically for the Synology NAS connection (referred to as 'balanced-TCP | Dynamic Link Aggregation IEEE 802.3ad' in the Synology network control panel) and always the first 6x ports are reserved for the Qotom (typhoon-01) hosting the pfSense OpenVPN Gateways.

 For ease of port management I always use switch ports 1-4/6 for my primary Proxmox host (typhoon-01).
 Configure your network switch port profiles and LAG groups as follows: